MarkWarneke/Az.Token/README.md

 # Az.Token � 👩‍💻👨‍💻

-Creates `AppSettings.json` based on template, replaces `%TOKEN%` in `appsettings.template.*.json` with actual values from Azure KeyVault. ☁️
+Creates `AppSettings.json` based on a template 📖, replaces `%TOKEN%` in `appsettings.template.*.json` with actual values from Azure KeyVault. ☁️

 Will search recursive given `-Path` using `-Filter` to search for a given template file, by default it will search for `appsettings.json` files.
 The script queries all secrets and replaces the found tokens that match `-delimiter` (e.g. `"%MYSQL_CONNECTION_STRING%"`) with the value from the Azure KeyVault secret.